Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Old Dominion Stats and Trends

-- The Monarchs have been underdogs by 5.5 points or more six times this season and have covered the spread twice.
+- This year, the Monarchs have just two ATS wins in six games as an underdog of 4 points or more.

-- Old Dominion's games this year have hit the over three times in seven opportunities (42.9%).
+- Old Dominion's games this season have gone over the total in three out of seven opportunities (42.9%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.